dphang/roku-lib/README.md

 ###RlRotatableImage

 Same as an RlImage, though the image can be rotated by an angle (though not scaled).
 Note that the RokuSDK's function DrawRotatedObject() rotates about the top-left coordinate; this object modifies that to use the image's center points.
-You can use this for creating rotating loading indicators.
+You can use this for creating rotating loading indicators (see also ``RlSpinner``) which does this.

 ###RlTextArea